learningtitans/melanoma-screening/README.md

 		images: 				directory to store the images of Baseline and BossaNova experiments.
 		folds: 					directory containing the fold files of each validation protocol.
 	deepTransfer:
+		datasets:				the folder to organize datasets for "deep + transfer" experiments.
+		resources:				stores the "deep + transfer" code dependencies.
+		source:					"deep + transfer" source code.
+		download_model.sh:		a script to download the VGG-M model file.
+		READ_ME.txt:			an explanation about how to run the deep learning code
 	resources:
 		libsvm-2.9_titans: 		a modified version of LIBSVM.
 See its README file for details.
 	setup: